dy/templize/README.md

 <!-- Default fallback | `{{ foo || bar }}` | `params.foo`, `params.bar` | -->

-Hint: expression-processor can be used with other Template Parts libraries as:
+Expression processor can be used with other template parts libraries as:

 ```js
 import {TemplateInstance} from '@github/template-parts'